 Norfolk pines have distinctively flat branches and short soft needles.
 They enjoy humid environments.
 As they age, and with the lack of humidity, the needles along the trunk will fall off.
 Over watering results in sporadic bright yellow needle clusters that come off very easily, and don't come back.
 Check to see if the plant is standing in lots of water which is not good.
 These plants do best with consistency so stay on a watering schedule - not too much and not too little h2o.

 Norfolk Island pines don't require frequent fertilization.
 You can use any complete, soluble fertilizer, but be sure to follow the manufacturer's recommendations.
 Fertilize older plants every three to four months, and repotted or newly purchased plants every four to six months.
 Norfolk Island pines need only be repotted every three to four years using a commercially available potting mixture.

 Light requirement: tree grows in full sun

-Soil tolerances: clay; loam; sand; acidic; alkaline;
+Soil tolerances: clay; loam; sand; acidic; alkaline; well-drained

 Drought tolerance: high

 Soil salt tolerance: good

 Although Norfolk pines provide some shade, they are not suitable for patios or terraces because they are too large and large surface roots are common.
 In addition, columnar-formed trees generally cast limited shade due to the narrow crown.
 Many people forget how tall these trees grow.
 They often have an attractive pyramidal form (like a fir or spruce tree) when they are small, but they quickly grow too tall for most residential sites.
 They can live as a house plant for a long time if not overwatered.

 Growing best in full sun locations, this tree thrives on a variety of soils and is moderately salt tolerant.
 Young plants should be watered well, especially during periods of drought.
 Be sure to prune out multiple trunks or leaders as they should be grown with one central leader.

 Propagation is by seeds or cuttings of erect shoot tips only.